neondatabase/yc-idea-matcher/README.md

 # YC idea matcher

-This project allows you to submit your idea and get a list of similar ideas that have been submitted in the past.
+This project allows you Submit your idea and get a list of similar ideas that YCombinator has invested in in the past.

 The project is built using the following technologies: